schmitse/HikMpr/README.md

     - Compute some statistics of the path you have taken
     - Add photos you have taken along the path and show the locations on the map
     - Allow to expand and display the photos by clicking their location on the map

+Topological data is taken from EUROSTAT geodata archives: https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts#nuts21
+Background Maps are used from XXX to be decided XXX